Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap8/assignment.md

 - [ ] Reject
 - [ ] Not Enough Information

+work:

+The principle of comparing the p-value to the significance level (\(\alpha\)) is the same in both one-tailed and two-tailed tests.
+Here's how it works and some tips to consider:

+1. **Basic Comparison:**
+   - Regardless of whether it's a one-tailed or two-tailed test, if the p-value is less than \(\alpha\), you reject the null hypothesis.
+If it's greater, you fail to reject it.

+2. **One-tailed vs. Two-tailed Tests:**
+   - In a one-tailed test, all of the alpha level is on one side of the distribution, meaning you are testing for the possibility of the relationship in one direction only.
+   - In a two-tailed test, the alpha level is split between both tails of the distribution, testing for the possibility of the relationship in either direction.
+This means that you have to consider the possibility of an effect in both directions, which is why you divide \(\alpha\) by 2 for each tail.

+3. **Trick for Two-tailed Tests:**
+   - For two-tailed tests, you are effectively looking for extreme values in either direction, so you might think of it as doubling your chances of finding a significant result.
+However, because you are testing for extremes in both directions, you actually need a more extreme test statistic to reject \(H_0\).
+   - A common "trick" or rule of thumb is to halve the alpha level for each tail in a two-tailed test.
+So, if \(\alpha = 0.05\), you'd look for p-values less than 0.025 in each tail of the distribution.

+4. **P-value Interpretation:**
+   - The p-value tells you the probability of observing your data, or something more extreme, assuming the null hypothesis is true.
+A small p-value (below \(\alpha\)) indicates that the observed data is improbable under the null hypothesis and thus provides evidence against \(H_0\).

+5. **Practical Tip:**
+   - Always clarify whether your test is one-tailed or two-tailed before conducting it, as it affects how you interpret your p-value in relation to your \(\alpha\).
+For a two-tailed test, the p-value must be compared to \(\alpha/2\) for each tail, but the reported p-value from statistical software is usually for the two-tailed test, so you can compare it directly to your original \(\alpha\) level.

+In summary, the "trick" is in understanding the directionality of your test (one-tailed vs. two-tailed) and adjusting your interpretation of the p-value accordingly.
+The process of comparing the p-value to \(\alpha\) remains fundamentally the same.

+answer:
+no do not reject

 15. "Pairs of P-values and significance levels, alpha, are given.
 For each pair, state whether the observed P-value would lead to rejection of H_0 at the given significance level.
 P-value = .003, alpha = .001 "

+The principle of comparing the p-value to the significance level (\(\alpha\)) is the same in both one-tailed and two-tailed tests.
+Here's how it works and some tips to consider:

+1. **Basic Comparison:**
+   - Regardless of whether it's a one-tailed or two-tailed test, if the p-value is less than \(\alpha\), you reject the null hypothesis.
+If it's greater, you fail to reject it.

+2. **One-tailed vs. Two-tailed Tests:**
+   - In a one-tailed test, all of the alpha level is on one side of the distribution, meaning you are testing for the possibility of the relationship in one direction only.
+   - In a two-tailed test, the alpha level is split between both tails of the distribution, testing for the possibility of the relationship in either direction.
+This means that you have to consider the possibility of an effect in both directions, which is why you divide \(\alpha\) by 2 for each tail.

+3. **Trick for Two-tailed Tests:**
+   - For two-tailed tests, you are effectively looking for extreme values in either direction, so you might think of it as doubling your chances of finding a significant result.
+However, because you are testing for extremes in both directions, you actually need a more extreme test statistic to reject \(H_0\).
+   - A common "trick" or rule of thumb is to halve the alpha level for each tail in a two-tailed test.
+So, if \(\alpha = 0.05\), you'd look for p-values less than 0.025 in each tail of the distribution.

+4. **P-value Interpretation:**
+   - The p-value tells you the probability of observing your data, or something more extreme, assuming the null hypothesis is true.
+A small p-value (below \(\alpha\)) indicates that the observed data is improbable under the null hypothesis and thus provides evidence against \(H_0\).

+5. **Practical Tip:**
+   - Always clarify whether your test is one-tailed or two-tailed before conducting it, as it affects how you interpret your p-value in relation to your \(\alpha\).
+For a two-tailed test, the p-value must be compared to \(\alpha/2\) for each tail, but the reported p-value from statistical software is usually for the two-tailed test, so you can compare it directly to your original \(\alpha\) level.

+In summary, the "trick" is in understanding the directionality of your test (one-tailed vs. two-tailed) and adjusting your interpretation of the p-value accordingly.
+The process of comparing the p-value to \(\alpha\) remains fundamentally the same.

 Group of answer choices

 - [ ] Reject